php-fig/fig-standards/proposed/module-identification.md

 The ModuleID SHALL be short and reasonable.

-The ModuleID MUST only match the following rule:
+The ModuleID MUST match the following rule:
 [a-zA-Z][a-zA-Z_0-9]*
 See examples in [PSR-0][].